|Early Spring Date:||April 21|

 Golden-winged Warblers look gray, and you would never mistake one for a Blue-winged.
 The male has yellow on the wings and crown.
 He has a black mask with white borders, and his throat is black.

-The female's mask and throat are gray rather than black.
+The female's mask and throat are gray rather than black, and the top of her head is olive rather than yellow.

 Blue-winged and Golden-winged Warblers often interbreed, creating a broad range of hybrids.
 The grayish ones are called Brewster's Warblers.
 They usually have yellowish wingbars, but some have white wingbars.
 The body is gray like on a Golden-winged.
 They have no mask, and they have a black eyeline like a Blue-winged.
 Brewster's Warblers have yellow on the breast like a Blue-winged, but the amount of yellow on the breast varies.
 Lawrence's Warblers are hybrids who are yellow like a Blue-winged and have a black mask and throat like a Golden-winged.
 Brewster's Warblers are more common than Lawrence's and will occasionally show up at Monticello.
 During the 1980s, a Lawrence's Warbler was in the same bush at Monticello as a Blue-winged, and people could observe the differences in plumage.